2 bodies found inside home in Aurora after police conduct welfare check

-Two bodies were found inside a home in Aurora on Fultondale Circle Friday evening and police are continuing to investigate.
+Two bodies were found inside a home in Aurora on Fultondale Circle Friday afternoon, police said.

+Aurora Police's version of SWAT was called to the home after officers conducting a welfare check on the home heard a single gunshot.

-Aurora Police arrived at the home late Friday evening on the 1200 block of Fultondale to conduct a welfare check on whoever was inside.
+Police cleared the home on the 1200 block of Fultondale and found two people dead inside.
+They continue to investigate into the night.

-There is no danger to the public, but officers said they found two dead people in the house.
+At this time, authorities do not think there is any threat to the public.

 © 2017 KUSA-TV